nashcc/music-sites/README.md

 MIDI the hell out of it: http://onlinesequencer.net/15506

-THEY"RE ALIVE, and very tonal: http://seaquence.org/
+THEY'RE ALIVE, and very tonal: http://seaquence.org/